ACED-IDP/aced-idp.github.io/docs/workflows/creating-project.md

 ```

 ## Overview
-The `g3t init` command is used to initialize a new project in your current working directory.
+The `g3t init` command initializes a new project in your current working directory.
 It works with existing files in the directory and creates a couple important directories:

 * `.g3t/`: a hidden directory within your project that houses the internal data structure required for version control.
 * `META/`: a visible directory within your project that houses the FHIR metadata files.